 Chobe Under Canvas: Our full report

 Activities include game drives and boat trips along the Chobe River, led by professional and very knowledgeable guides.
-Typically, guests will enjoy a game drive on their first afternoon and the following morning, with a boat trip often arranged for the second afternoon.
+Typically, guests at Chobe Under Canvas will enjoy a game drive both on their first afternoon and the following morning, with a boat trip often arranged for the second afternoon.
 The wildlife in this area is plentiful and very relaxed, making for some fantastic viewing opportunities throughout the year.
-But as the natural pools of water formed in the park during the summer months dry up, and the wildlife becomes more dependent on the permanent waters of the Chobe River during the dry season (between about June and October), the game densities along the riverfront noticeably increase – making both game drives and boat trips on the river particularly rewarding.
-No matter the time of year, however, birders will enjoy the boat cruises as there is a great variety of species to be seen, from fish eagles to goliath herons and white-fronted bee-eaters to giant kingfishers.
+But as the natural pools of water formed in the park during the summer months dry up, and the wildlife becomes more dependent on the permanent waters of the Chobe River during the dry season (between about August and October), the game densities along the riverfront noticeably increase – making both game drives and boat trips on the river particularly rewarding.
+No matter the time of year, however, there is a great variety of birdlife to be seen from boat cruises, from fish eagles to goliath herons and white-fronted bee-eaters to giant kingfishers.

-Ideal length of stay: We recommend a stay of two nights at Chobe Under Canvas, although you might consider three nights during the dry season when game densities in this area are particularly high.
-The camp combines particularly well with its sister camp, Savute Under Canvas, and also often forms part of a trip with Sandibe Safari Lodge, Nxabega, Xaranna Okavango Lodge and Xudum Delta Lodge – which are all owned by the same company, &Beyond.
+- We recommend a stay of two nights at Chobe Under Canvas, although you might consider three nights during the dry season when game densities in this area are particularly high.
+The camp combines particularly well with its sister camp, Savute Under Canvas, and also often forms part of a trip with Sandibe Safari Lodge, Nxabega, Xaranna Okavango Lodge or Xudum Delta Lodge – which are all owned by the same company, &Beyond.

 Food & drink